 “We had scissor lifts across the street and were projecting the image on here and drawing the outlines,” said Ippolito, who was given the task of painting the portrait of Amilcar Perez-Lopez, who police shot to death on Feb.
 26, 2015.

 “Sometimes you can grid, but this was faster.”

 Initially, the team expected it would take three months to finish the mural, but because of budgetary constraints, they’re now targeting a Nov.
 15 finish date.
 The biggest obstacles have been the warm temperatures and making sure they have enough paint, Ippolito said.

-The fourth and last section has candles with the faces of Mario Woods and Alex Nieto, also shot by police.
+The last section has candles with the faces of Mario Woods and Alex Nieto, also shot by police.

 The candles sit on top of a floral tapestry.
 At the end of the tapestry is a retablo with a recreation of a photograph of Perez-Lopez’s family in Guatemala.
 In it, his family holds a poster written in Spanish that demands transparency in the police investigation.